 The Side Effects of Smoking

-As we have mentioned before, smoking not only harms your body organs but it can lead to some serious damage to your health.
-If you are still not convinced about the health risk of smoking, here are some of its side effects.
+As we have mentioned before, smoking not only harms your body organs but can lead to some serious damage to your health.
+If you are still not convinced about the health risks of smoking, here are some of its side effects.

 Short-Term Side Effects